-Third, our focus is mainly on the design of national EMBs, which sit in the middle of a three-tiered governance process for planning and elections.
+Third, our focus is mainly on the design of national EMBs, which sit in the middle of a three-tiered governance process for planning and conducting elections.

-The top level of the governance structure involves the passage of primary legislation regulates the process in a general way, including establish a supervisory agency.
+The top level of the governance structure involves the passage of primary legislation, which regulates the electoral process in a general way, including by establishing a supervisory agency.
 Governments and legislatures are responsible for decision-making on this level.
-Ideally elect laws should be clear, consistent and up to date.
+Ideally, electoral laws should be clear, consistent and up to date.
 However, our case studies revealed that the legal framework for elections involves multiple laws, often in need of reform and modernization.
 This legislative environment creates challenges for EMBs charged with translating legal provisions into regulatory policies and administrative practices.

-The lower level of governance involves the actual delivery of elections “on the ground” so to speak.
-Control over the planning and execution of elections may reside with EMB, or it may be delegated to other orders of government and/or outsourced in whole or in part to private contractors.
-The pattern of devolution or decentralization can arise from the Constitution, as in the United States and the United Kingdom, or may be the result of an administrative decision made by the , as in Australia.
+The lower level of governance involves the actual delivery of elections “on the ground,” so to speak.
+Control over the planning and execution of elections may reside with an EMB, or it may be delegated to other orders of government and/or outsourced in whole or in part to private contractors.
+The pattern of devolution or decentralization can arise from the Constitution, as in the United States and the United Kingdom, or it may be the result of an administrative decision made by the EMB, as in Australia.

-For administration to be decentralized national EMB develop regulations, policies, procedures, guidance, supports, standards and reporting requirements to ensure that local institutions comply with the legal rules and foundational principles of electoral democracy.
-The backgrounds and qualifications of local officials in charge of deliver services can obviously have a significant impact on the quality of the experience.
+For electoral administration to be decentralized, a national EMB must develop regulations, policies, procedures, guidance, supports, standards and reporting requirements to ensure that local institutions comply with the legal rules and foundational principles of electoral democracy.
+The backgrounds and qualifications of local officials in charge of delivering electoral services can obviously have a significant impact on the quality of the voting experience.

 EMBs are usually found in the middle of a hierarchical governance process.
-In some cases, they are required to take the multiple, often general aims and provisions of elect laws and give them more precise operational meaning in order to guide their own administrative actions as in the case of India and the actions of local elect authorities as well as to provide guidance to political parties and candidates.
+In some cases, they are required to take the multiple, often general aims and provisions of electoral laws and give them more precise operational meaning in order to guide their own administrative actions (as in the case of India) and the actions of local electoral authorities as well as to provide guidance to political parties and candidates.

-The three levels of policy-making and administrative activities are interrelated and all are important to ensuring integrity, access, participation, fairness and credibility in the elect process.
-In the Canadian case, the Canada Elections Act is primarily a regulatory statute is quite detailed and prescriptive in its content.
-There is no delegated subordinate lawmaking or regulatory authority vested Elections Canada.
-This creates inflexibility in applying the law and requires amendments to the law to take account of changing conditions in the environment.
-Similarly, the commissions in Australia, New Zealand and the United Kingdom operate without general subordinate or secondary lawmaking authority and face the challenge of adapting their interpretation and application of primary legislation to changing conditions within their system.
-In the UK, Parliament granted the Electoral Commission authority to formulate regulations for the 2011 referendum and this pilot project, together with an ongoing review of elect laws by the Law Commission, suggested to a senior official of the Electoral Commission that Parliament might within the next five years agree to a generalized grant of rulemaking authority.
+The three levels of policy-making and administrative activities are interrelated, and all are important to ensuring integrity, access, participation, fairness and credibility in the electoral process.
+In the Canadian case, the Canada Elections Act is primarily a regulatory statute, and it is quite detailed and prescriptive in its content.
+There is no delegated subordinate law-making or regulatory authority vested in Elections Canada.
+This creates inflexibility in applying the law and requires amendments to the law to take account of changing conditions in the electoral environment.
+Similarly, the commissions in Australia, New Zealand and the United Kingdom operate without general subordinate or secondary law-making authority, and they face the challenge of adapting their interpretation and application of primary legislation to changing conditions within their electoral system.
+In the UK, Parliament granted the Electoral Commission authority to formulate regulations for the 2011 referendum, and this pilot project, together with an ongoing review of electoral laws by the Law Commission, suggested to a senior official of the Electoral Commission that Parliament might within the next five years agree to a generalized grant of rule-making authority.